tlwl19/EGL314/README.md

 # **Express Yourself Function:**
 <br>

-This is to change the color value according to the selected shades of grey:
+This is to change the color value according to the selected shades of grey :
 ```
 def choose_colour(m):
     global colour